After 40 years of extensive and continuous use our church organ requires some tender loving care.

 The above work will be performed by skilled craftsmen from an English company who will put the organ in fine fettle for many generations to come.

-This refurbishment work does give the opportunity to further enhance the instrument with additional tonal colours and improve its effectiveness in supporting the liturgy.
+This refurbishment work provides the opportunity to further enhance the instrument and improve its effectiveness in supporting the liturgy.

 THE PROPOSED IMPROVEMENTS

 Providing funds are forthcoming we would like to incorporate the following overall improvements to the instrument.

 Extend the organ case forward by 600mm into the chancel bringing the main pipework from inside the chamber into the open chancel.
 The Great manual pipes are then in the chancel where they will be more effective in leading the congregational singing.
 The organ case will be carefully modified and the sight lines from the nave to the east window will not adversely affected.

 To install the additional pipework:-